 Rosy has a PhD on the poetry of Vladimir Mayakovsky, and has released two books of his work in translation: Volodya (Enitharmon, 2015) and Vladimir Ilyich Lenin (Smokestack, 2017).
-Her debut poetry collection Chokey (Burning Eye Books) was released in June 2018, and her critically acclaimed multi-award-winning play Passionate Machine will be on tour throughout 2019.
+Her debut poetry collection Chokey (Burning Eye Books) was released in June 2018, and her critically acclaimed multi-award-winning play Passionate Machine is on tour throughout 2019.

 On this site you can find out more about Rosy's current and upcoming projects, plus information on appearances and workshops.
-A performance showreel can be found here.

 “Clever, funny, quarrelsome, querulous, astonishing!”
 Sabotage Reviews

 “Sardonically witty and often surreal […] Carrick is the person you wanted to hang around with at school – wry, cool, erudite and a bit ribald” – Speaker’s Corner